To read more blogs, click here.

 Even a 1/8-inch crack in one of your pipes is large enough to flood a basement if it goes unnoticed for a while.
 You may think you're immune to this threat because your home is well insulated, or you have new, hardy piping or maybe you have a newer model home.
 However,frozen water pipes can happen in any environment and with both plastic and copper piping -- and they usually catch homeowners off-guard.

 The good news?
-This issue is largely preventable.
+Frozen pipes are very preventable.
 Here are a few steps you can take before and after the winter begins to mitigate your chances of dealing with a major cleanup and repair project down the road.

 Before Winter: Insulate and Seal